-Course Code: CSE303B
+Course Code: CSE303C

-- To understand the different issues involved in the design and implementation of a database system. - To study the physical and logical database designs, database modeling, relational, hierarchical, and network models - To understand and use data manipulation language to query, update, and manage a database - To develop an understanding of essential DBMS concepts such as: database security, integrity, concurrency, distributed database, and intelligent database, Client/Server (Database Server), Data Warehousing. - To design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.
+- To study the physical and logical database designs, database modeling, relational, hierarchical, and network models - To understand and use data manipulation language to query, update, and manage a database - To develop an understanding of essential DBMS concepts such as: database security, integrity, concurrency, distributed database, and intelligent database, Client/Server (Database Server), Data Warehousing. - To design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.